-But it’s important to check in with yourself throughout the dating process.
+It’s important to check in with yourself throughout the dating process.
 Take your time, and don’t rush yourself.
 If dating seems to trigger more negativity or hopelessness, stop and reassess.
 You can also discuss your concerns with a therapist.

-Can online dating get you depressed?
+Can online dating cause depression?

 Can depression make you less attracted to your partner?

 People with depression may start to feel uninterested in their partner, though this might often coincide with a lack of interest in other things you once loved.